worthdavi/worthdavi/README.md

 - (8/8) Bachelors in Information Systems at IFCE, Campus Cedro

 #### Experience
-- Currently Java Junior Developer for Wipro
+- Currently Java Developer at Engesoftware